Today on everyone’s favorite conspiracy podcast:

-Join host, Greg Carlwood, of The Higherside Chats podcast as he talks consciousness, altered states, the Pleroma with returning guest, Anthony Peake.
+Join host, Greg Carlwood, of The Higherside Chats podcast as he talks consciousness, altered states, and the Pleroma with returning guest, Anthony Peake.

-While we love talking about the various brands of high strangeness out there, a major unifying component to these mysterious encounters with aspects of the other side is us.
+While we love talking about the various brands of high strangeness out there, a major unifying component to these mysterious encounters with aspects of the other side is: us.
 This is because all of these experiences come through the lens of the human perception.
 And of course, the mainstream often uses that fact as an excuse to dismiss these strange occurrences entirely, which is wrong, but it’s still a fact that shouldn’t be ignored.
-What role does human consciousness and the brain play in these situations, or any situation for that matter?
+What role does human consciousness play in these situations, or any situation for that matter?

 With his latest work being a play on Aldous Huxley’s famous “Doors of Perception”